seperman/deepdiff/README.md

 Tested on Python 3.4, 3.5, 3.6, 3.7, Pypy3

 **NOTE: Python 2 is not supported any more.
-DeepDiff v3.3.0 was the last version to supprt Python 2**
+DeepDiff v3.3.0 was the last version to support Python 2**

 - [Documentation](http://deepdiff.readthedocs.io/en/latest/)